Table of content

 Knee pain, osteoarthritis and meniscus tears

-Most research in the area of knee acupuncture shows how acupuncture affects knee pain from osteoarthritis (OA) in particular.
+Most knee acupuncture research shows how acupuncture affects knee pain from osteoarthritis (OA) in particular.

 OA is a painful degenerative condition that involves the bony surfaces and cartilage of a joint and is usually due to wear and tear.